Dryococelus: Extinction

+Rediscovery

+In 1964, a team of climbers visiting Ball's Pyramid, a rocky sea stack 23 km south-east of Lord Howe, discovered a dead stick insect.
+In subsequent years, climbers found a few more fresh carcasses, but expeditions to find live specimens were unsuccessful.

 In 2001, Australian scientists David Priddel and Nicholas Carlile hypothesised that there was sufficient vegetation on the islet to support a population of the insects, and, with two assistants, travelled there to investigate further.
 They scaled 120 metres of grassy, low-angled slope, but found only crickets.
 On their descent, the team discovered large insect droppings under a single Melaleuca shrub growing in a crevice approximately 100 metres above the shoreline.
 They deduced that they would need to return after dark, when the insects are active, to have the best chance of finding living specimens.
 Carlile returned with local ranger Dean Hiscox and, with a camera and flashlights, scrambled back up the slopes.
 They discovered a small population of 24 insects living beneath the Melaleuca shrub amongst a substantial build-up of plant debris.

+In 2003, a research team from New South Wales National Parks and Wildlife Service returned to Ball's Pyramid and collected two breeding pairs, one destined for a private breeder in Sydney and the other sent to the Melbourne Zoo.